star-hengxing/libuipc/docs/tutorial/geometry.md

 Topologies describe how a geometry is connected, and attributes who have the same dimension as the topology carry the information of the geometry.

-For example, to represent a 2D surface in a triangle mesh (like famous `.obj` format), we store the positions of the vertices and the triangles that connect the vertices, as shown below:
+For example, to represent a 2D surface in a triangle mesh (like the famous `.obj` format), we store the positions of the vertices and the triangles that connect the vertices, as shown below:

 $$
 V = \{ 0,1,...,N-1 \},